Nursing can be a wonderful bonding experience…and it can also be a painful source of stress. How do you know when to stop breastfeeding?

 Of course there’s no one right answer – and you should never feel pressured by societal “norms” – but there are important physiological and psychological considerations for both mama and baby to take into account.
 We spoke with two leading Singapore breastfeeding advocates – paediatrician Dr. Natalie Epton of SBCC Clinic, and Midwife/Lactation Consultant extraordinaire Uma Thambidurai of Mother & Child – for their expert advice.
 From signs to look for to know when your child is ready to start weaning, to tips on how to safely start cutting down on feeds, they’ve got you covered, mamas!

-Many of us on Team Sassy Mama breastfed (or are currently breastfeeding) our kids, and have also shared our own experiences below.
-To illustrate the point that there is no one universal way to stop breastfeeding, you’ll note that those of us with two kids ALL had different experiences between baby #1 and #2!
+We also got real mamas to share their own experiences with breastfeeding (and when to stop) below.
+To illustrate the point that there is no one universal way to stop breastfeeding, you’ll note that mamas with two kids ALL had different experiences between baby #1 and #2!

 We spoke with paediatrician Dr. Natalie Epton about why health experts recommend breastfeeding exclusively to six months of age, and the benefits of breastfeeding up til age 2 if possible.

 Why should mamas try to continue to breastfeed even after solid foods are introduced?

 Multiple world scientific organisations, including the WHO, UNICEF, the American Academy of Pediatrics and The British Royal College of Paediatrics and Child Health (RCPCH) recognise the scientific evidence from multiple studies showing reduction in childhood infections, improved metabolic outcomes (reduction in risk of childhood obesity, type two diabetes and cardiovascular disease) from prolonged breast feeding, as well as improvements in verbal IQ scores (although not Math, unfortunately!).